cbhud/UBP/README.md

 - Modular design using classes like `Menu`, `TicketManager`, `TrainManager` etc.
 - Defensive coding techniques to ensure database consistency

-> 💡 **Note:** The project focuses primarily on **database design**, but still demonstrates solid Java coding fundamentals and clean architectural principles.
+> 💡 **Note:** The project focuses primarily on **database design and sql optimizations**, — the Java application was a secondary addition, so it may contain some coding mistakes and bad coding practices..

 ---